International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 - Experience in vulnerability analysis and penetration testing and
 - Basic knowledge of cryptography (from test depth Concept Review).

-For the area of application participant certification, additional requirements are:
+For the area of application operational environment certification, additional requirements are:
 - Experience performing assessments according to ISO 27001, IT-Grundschutz or comparable standards.

 ### Personal Requirements